Catalog Quick Links

 COSD 503 Speech Sound Disorders

 This course reviews the development of speech sound production and speech perception skills in children.
-Factors affecting phonological development and auditory-motor learning are discussed.
+Factors affecting speech sound development are discussed.
 Prominent theories of phonology are reviewed and critiqued and assessment and modification of atypical articulatory patterns are emphasized.
-The differential diagnosis of oral motor versus phonological disorders is explored.
+The differential diagnosis of speech sound disorders is explored.
 Case studies are used to illustrate methodologies and to plan remediation.

 Number of Credits: 3